goethite/gostint/_docs/0010_Overview.md

 support for docker-in-docker running of the containerised jobs.

 ### Project Status
-It is early days for this project and it is still considered a proof-of-concept, as such I would certainly not recommend it for production at this stage.
+It is early days for this project and it is still considered a MVP.
-More work needs to be done around reviewing and securing the api protocols, especially around the AppRoles' policies.

 ### Job States
 ![jobstates](https://raw.githubusercontent.com/goethite/gostint/master/docs/jobstates.mermaid.png)